Counsellors help people to deal with challenges and manage their emotions, thoughts and behaviour.

 What are the chances of getting a job?

-Chances of getting a job as a counsellor are poor as it is a relatively small profession, with low funding.
+Chances of getting a job as a counsellor are average as it's a relatively small profession.

 As a result, some graduates struggle to achieve the number of counselling hours required to qualify for membership with a professional body.